ayushpareek2003/OCR_separate_text_visual/ReadMe.txt

-Introduction
-Functionality of this program  leverages the Tesseract OCR library to analyze images.
+#Functionality of this program  leverages the Tesseract OCR library to analyze images.
 The program performs text extraction, visual element segmentation.
 I also tried to implement a webpage to take image input but that didn’t work well.
 Still I included the templates, implementation details and other files.